You are tuned to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 Now she's talking about how this wasn't any big deal.

-If Congress perhaps being feckless.
+It's Congress perhaps being feckless.

-Good lord.
+Good Lord.

-You combine this with the fact that now that they're trying to find a scandal in the fact that Bush and Rove might have actually interceded under cover of darkness and told the DPW people to yank the deal.
+You combine this with the fact that now that they're trying to find a scandal in the fact that Bush and Roa might have actually interceded under cover of darkness and told the DPW people to yank the deal.

-All right, here's something funny.
+Here's something funny.

 The liberals are foaming at the mouth.

-Uh whether Matthews actually mentions Katrina in his laundry list of Bush's problems.
+Margaret and Chris are tangling over here whether Matthews actually mentions Katrina in his laundry list of Bush's problems.

-Margaret, uh, I look at a pattern of events, and they come out of people's mouths.
+Margaret, I look at a pattern of events, and they come out of people's mouths, conservatives or liberals or whatever.

 Katrina, the competence question.

-Myers, that nomination for the Supreme Court that was so bad we've almost forgotten it.
+Myers, that nomination for the Supreme Court that was so bad, we've almost forgotten it.

 And now the ports issue.